Laudario di Cortona: The music

 The music is notated in square black plainchant notation, entirely without accidentals which would presumably been inserted automatically in performance.
 However, this lack of accidentals poses significant problems for modern reconstruction of the melodies.

 The music is simple and melodious – it has what Karp calls a 'sturdy charm'.
 Typically, the laudi are of the form of a ripresa (chorus) and strophes (verses).
 The ripresa is a short, with two or four lines, and the strophe is longer, with up to eight lines.
 The music for the verse and ripresa sections are completely different from one another.
 Many of the Cortona laudi follow this pattern.
 Another common group has a simpler structure with just two alternating musical phrases.

 Only the refrain and the first of the strophes are provided with music.
-However, there are many instances where subsequent strophes fit the music badly, due to the wrong number of syllables, one of the many problems in editing and performing these works.
+Unfortunately, there are many instances where subsequent strophes fit the music badly, due having to the wrong number of syllables to fit the notated music, and this poses one of the many difficulties in editing and performing these works.

 But the main problem, as with all notated music of this period, is that the notation gives the pitch of the note but not its duration.
 This has led some musicologists to publish rhythmless editions of the music using equal note values, on the basis that, as van der Weff put it, "they were of more or less equal duration."
 However, the conviction that there was a strong rhythmic element to the laude, based on contemporary references, led other musicologists to investigate possible ways of reconstructing their metre and rhythms using the patterns of stress in the syllables of the text.
 Unfortunately, this process can still yield several equally plausible versions of the same melody, as Daolmi has demonstrated.
 This means that any performing version of the laude is conjectural to some extent.